 - Pre-emergent herbicide, recommended for use on Bermuda lawns on the label, is strongly recommended in the spring and fall

-- Apply pre-emergent weed control products that are specifically labeled for Bermuda grass.
-Apply weed control according to the table below.
+- Apply pre-emergent and post-emergent weed control products that are specifically labeled for Bermuda lawns.
+Apply pre-emergent weed control according to the table below.
 Read and follow all label directions.